ivoleitao/stash/README.md

 pub run test
 ```

-Finally, to start developing import one of the implementations.
+Finally, to start developing import one of the available implementations.
 The standalone `stash` library provides a in-memory storage provider that you can start using if you import `stash_memory` library:

 ```dart
 import 'package:stash/stash_memory.dart';